CCA-Public/digital-archives-manual/guides/stabilization.md

 #### Disk imaging with IsoBuster

 [IsoBuster](https://www.isobuster.com/help/) is a Windows-based paid-for disk imaging tool produced by Smart Projects (managed by Peter Van Hove).
-At CCA, we use IsoBuster to create disk images for media which Guymager and FTK Imager are unable to image properly.
-Before moving on, make sure you are using the disk-imaging workstation (DSK-065-14).
+At CCA, we use IsoBuster to create disk images for optical media which Guymager and FTK Imager are unable to image properly.
+Before moving on, make sure you are using the disk-imaging workstation (DSK-065-14) in the CCA Digital Lab.
 Create a project folder in the /Dépôt Numérique network folder in which you will save your work.
-Name this folder something memorable and meaningful, such as an accession number or other identifier.
+Name this folder something memorable and meaningful, such as an accession number or an identification number.

 ##### Disk imaging

 Steps:
 1. Virus scan
 * Prior to creating the disk image, virus scan the media using ESET Endpoint Antivirus.
-   * Open ESET Endpoint Antivirus
+   * Open ESET Endpoint Antivirus from the Start menu.
-   * From the left side menu, select “Computer scan”, click on “Custom scan” and then select the media to begin virus scanning.
+   * From the left side menu, select “Computer scan”, click on “Custom scan” and then select the media to begin the virus scan.
    * If there are no viruses, proceed with the next step.
 If ESET finds viruses, stop, note the virus(es) encountered in the versement   stabilization spreadsheet, set the media aside and consult the Digital Archivist.

 2. Settings
-* Prior to disk imaging, go through the following settings, depending on the needs of your digital preservation project.
+* Prior to disk imaging, go through the following settings, depending on your needs for your digital preservation project.
    * **Cuesheet file** - Go to **Image files** under the Options menu.
 Under *Select when a cuesheet file will be created*, select **Always after a CD, DVD or BD image is created**.
    * **MD5 Checksum file** - Still under **Image files**, go to *Select when an MD5 checksum file will be created* and select **Always after an image is created**.
    * **Image File Size** - Still under **Image files**, go to *Image File Creation* and **uncheck** the *Split large Image Files to specified size* option.